miyosuda/TensorFlowAndroidDemo/jni-build/jni/include/tensorflow/g3doc/api_docs/python/train.md

 ### `tf.train.write_graph(graph_def, logdir, name, as_text=True)` {#write_graph}

-Writes a graph proto on disk.
+Writes a graph proto to a file.

 The graph is written as a binary proto unless `as_text` is `True`.